GitHubStefan13/hassio-addons-addon-octoprint/README.md

 ## About

-This add-on allows you to host a Lightweight Git Server, giving you access to your repositories/projects over ssh.
+This add-on allows you to host a OctoPrint Server, giving you access to your 3D Printer over Network.
+It also includes everything the normal OctoPrint Installtion contains.
-It also includes a access control to Control who can Read/Write to repositories.

 ## WARNING